chonglab-pitt/chonglab-pitt.github.io/_pages/team.md

 * Anthony Bogetti, PhD in Chemistry (2023), Mellow Fellow, now a postdoc with Ken Dill (Stony Brook University).
 * Monica Bhattacharjee, BS in Chemistry (2009), medical student at the U. Maryland at Baltimore.
 * Andrew Bellesis, MS in Biophysics (2020), now a Lab Manager at CMU.
 * Lewis Baker, BS in Applied Math (2015), now a Data Scientist at Amyris.
+* Rhea Abraham, BS in Neuroscience (2025), now an MD student at the Cleveland Clinic Lerner College of Medicine.